The Dunera and Queen Mary Internees and their Stories

-Welcome to the Dunera Stories website and online gallery.
-The idea for this site emerged during the writing of Dunera Lives, a two-volume history of the Dunera and Queen Mary internees (Monash University Publishing, 2018/2020).
+Welcome to Internment and Beyond: Stories from the Dunera and Queen Mary.
+The idea for this website and online gallery emerged during the writing of Dunera Lives, a two-volume history of the Dunera and Queen Mary internees (Monash University Publishing, 2018/2020).
 The Dunera and Queen Mary brought nearly 3000 internees to Australia in 1940.
 Dunera Lives tells a selection of these stories; thousands remain untold.
 Some former internees do not regard their lives as noteworthy and have not documented their memories, others see no reason to share deeply personal and often painful histories, and in most cases there are few public traces of these men and women.
 While much is known collectively about the Dunera and Queen Mary internees, the bulk of this information comes from a small cohort of their total population – ten per cent or less.
 For the other ninety per cent, the lives they led before and after internment remain hidden.

 This site was conceived and established to tell more Dunera and Queen Mary stories, to capture the wonderful words and images of individual lives and so build a fuller picture of these men and women.
 We welcome new information and stories, photographs and artworks.
 We see this site as a work-in-progress, and will keep developing and expanding it.
 Please contact us if you would like to share your artefacts and histories.

 This site serves another purpose.
 We have learned that many Dunera and Queen Mary families have in their keeping rich and remarkable archives that document internee life.
 Some families have sought advice from Dr Seumas Spark about where they might donate these collections for permanent preservation and safekeeping.
 This has led to arrangements with various Australian institutions for the acquisition of Dunera and Queen Mary collections.
 Please contact Seumas should you be interested in learning more about depositing your collection with a cultural institution.